Dietary Supplements: Make Sure You Get the Benefits

 How can I learn more about the dietary supplement I’m taking?

 A good place to start is the product label.
-The FDA requires all dietary supplements to identify certain information on their labeling, including an ingredient list and “Supplement Facts” panel.
+The FDA requires all dietary supplements to identify certain information on their labeling, including an ingredient list and “Supplement Facts” label.

-The FDA recently mandated changes to the “Supplement Facts” panel that all dietary supplement manufacturers must follow by January 1, 2021.
+The FDA recently mandated changes to the “Supplement Facts” label that all dietary supplement manufacturers must follow.
 These changes, which are designed to better provide you with the information needed to make informed choices about your health, include:

 - New Daily Values (DVs) to reflect the latest nutrition science and changing American diet